-- are so close to maturity or the financial asset's call date that changes in the market rate of interest would not have a significant effect on the financial asset's fair value: - occur after substantially all of the financial asset's original principal has been collected through scheduled payments • or prepayments; - are attributable to an isolated event that is beyond the reporting entity's control, is non-recurring and could not have been reasonably anticipated.
+- are so close to maturity or the financial asset's call date that changes in the market rate of interest would not have a significant effect on the financial asset's fair value; - occur after substantially all of the financial asset's original principal has been collected through scheduled payments or prepayments; - are attributable to an isolated event that is beyond the reporting entity's control, is non-recurring and could not have been reasonably anticipated.

 After initial recognition at its fair value, which will usually be the price paid including transaction costs and income directly attributable to the acquisition or provision of the financial asset (even if not yet settled), a held-to-maturity financial asset is measured at amortised cost using the effective interest method.
-The difference between the carrying value of the asset and the amount received is taken to profit and loss under item 100.c) "Gains (losses) on disposal of HtM financial assets" when the financial asset is derecognized.
+The difference between the carrying value of the asset and the amount received is taken to profit and loss under item "100.
+Gains (Losses) on disposal and repurchase of c) held-to-maturity investments" when the financial asset is derecognized.

 If there is objective evidence that a held-to-maturity investment is impaired, the impairment loss is measured as the difference between the asset's carrying amount and the present value of the estimated future cash flows discounted using the original effective interest rate of the financial asset.
-The carrying amount of the asset is reduced accordingly and the loss is recognized in profit or loss under item 130.c) "Impairment losses (c) held-to-maturity investments".
+The carrying amount of the asset is reduced accordingly and the loss is recognized in profit or loss under item "130.
+Net losses/recoveries on impairment: (c) held-to-maturity investments".